jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Executing capsule update for FVP and FPGA
 =========================================

-Reach u-boot then interrupt the boot  to reach the EFI shell.
+Reach U-Boot then interrupt the boot  to reach the EFI shell.

 ::